 - The councils for the ANU and its sub-Unions work to grow and expand businesses that are human rights compliant while sharing and adopting best practice methods to grow and sustain services in all industries.

-The General and Supreme power of ANU resides in its members, meeting in General Assembly, through the member Delegates.
+The General power of ANU resides in its members, meeting in General Assembly, through the member Delegates.
 The General Assembly reserves the authority to Delegate specific duties and responsibilities to the Great Council or other ANU officers.
 It shall, without limitation, have the following specific powers:

 - To generally carry out the purpose and responsibilities of ANU;

 - To elect officers and determine their duties;

 - To adopt and amend any and all policies of ANU;

 - To authorize the obligation of ANU assets and resources;